EGI-Federation/documentation/content/en/providers/getting-started/joining/federated-resource-provider/_index.md

 ---
-title: "Joining as a Federated Resource Provider - Resource Centre"
+title: "Joining as a Federated Resource Centre"
 weight: 100
 description: "Guidelines for Resource Centres to join the EGI Infrastructure"
 type: "docs"